Bektashism: Post-World War II

+Despite the negative effect of Turkey's ban on lodges on Bektashi life, most contemporary Turkish Bektashis have been generally supportive of the country's Kemalist secularism, since Ataturk's reforms have lessened the religious intolerance historically demonstrated towards the community by the Sunni religious establishment during Ottoman times.

 Beliefs

 Diagram showing Bektashi as well as other Sufi orders.

 Bektashis believe in God and follow all Islamic prophets.
 Bektashis claim the heritage of Haji Bektash Veli, who was a descendant of Ali, Husayn ibn Ali, Ali al-Sajjad and other Imams.
 In contrast to many Twelver Shia, Bektashis respect all companions of Muhammad, including Abu Bakr, Umar, Uthman, Talha, Mu'awiya, and Ali who is considered the greatest of them.

 Bektashis follow the teachings of Haji Bektash, who preached about the Twelve Imams.
 Bektashis differ from other Muslims by also following the Fourteen Innocents, who either died in infancy or were martyred with Husayn.
 Abbas ibn Ali is also an important figure in Bektashism, and Bektashis visit Mount Tomorr to honor him in an annual pilgrimage to the Abbas Ali Türbe on August 20–25.

 In addition to the Muslim five daily prayers, Bektashis have two specific prayers, one at dawn and another at dusk for the welfare of all humanity.
 Bektashism places much emphasis on the concept of Wahdat al-Wujud (وحدة الوجود) that was formulated by Ibn Arabi.